Skip to main content Skip to main navigation Skip to search

 University of New South Wales – Water Research Laboratory

-The IESC visited the University of New South Wales Water Research Laboratory in November 2017, to view a demonstration of the centrifuge which is one of only two of its type in the world.
+The IESC visited the University of New South Wales Water Research Laboratory in November 2017, to view a demonstration of the large centrifuge permeameter facility which is one of only two of its type in the world.

-The centrifuge can characterise and model fluid flow processes in geology over spatial and time scales that are not otherwise possible, simulating flow over thousands of years within a reasonable experimental time frame of weeks or months.
+The centrifuge can be used to characterise and model fluid flow processes in geology over spatial and time scales that are not otherwise possible, simulating flow over thousands of years within experimental time frames of weeks or months.

 IESC visit the University of Queensland’s Centre for Coal Seam Gas